Golf Handicap Calculator

 Tips for Improving Your Handicap

-- Keep Accurate Scorecards: Official handicaps require verified scores.
+- Keep Accurate Scores: Official handicaps require verified scores

-- Practice with Purpose: Structured practice is more effective than casual range time.
+- Practice Strategically: Structured practice is more effective than casual range time

 Explore More Tools